This blog may contain affiliate links. Read our disclosure policy for more info.

 15. Wander the Malecon

-Without a doubt one of the best things to do in Havana is to stroll the Malecon up and down, allowing the waves of the sea shower you as they crash up against the Malecon wall.
+Without a doubt, one of the best things to do in Havana is to stroll the Malecon up and down, allowing the waves of the sea to shower you as they come up against the Malecon wall.
 Walking alongside this avenue is the best way to meet locals.
 Here, you might find them sitting, singing, or fishing.
 Dare to speak to them, odds are that you will end up invited to a delicious creole homemade dinner.

 Walking the Malecon also offers its own range of things to see and explore.
 There are countless statues and monuments including the Tribuna Antiimperialista, the Morro Lighthouse, and a whole lot more.
 You can find a bar to have a drink and enjoy the sunset, or just walk the entire 8 kilometers (5 miles) stretch from one end to the other.